Why do pacing?

 1) Get your head round it:

-N.B. it is also important not to ‘under-do’ things as the less we do, the more fed up and frustrated we may feel and we can end up in a vicious cycle whereby we are fatigued if we do things but equally fatigued if we don’t.
+N.B. it is also important not to ‘under-do’ things.
+The less we do, the more fed up and frustrated we may feel and we can end up in a vicious cycle whereby we are fatigued if we do things but equally fatigued if we don’t.

 Keeping a diary can be a useful way to look at your routine and understand how what you do affects your fatigue and other symptoms.